State of Rhode Island and Providence Plantations

 Birding Rhode Island

 The state bird is the Rhode Island Red, a popular breed of chicken.
-The coloring includes golden brown feathers that tend to become reddish in the sun.
+The colouring includes golden brown feathers that tend to become reddish in the sun.
 Their eyes are orange and have reddish brown beaks and yellow feet.

 Contributors